demospace-ai/coaster/README.md

 ### Other Notes
 Google Cloud Build is used for a various automatic actions triggered by pushes to the main Github branch:
 - Run Terraform to build any new infrastructure
-- Build Docker image for the Go code and deploy it to GCR
+- Build Docker image for backend code and push to Artifact Registry
+- Deploy new backend image to Cloud Run
+- Build frontend bundles and deploy to Cloud Storage buckets
 - Run database migrations